 Heart Disease

 Heart disease can trigger a myriad of problems including increasing your risk for a cardiovascular event or stroke.
 Having teeth that are infected or triggering severe nerve pain can contribute to an increased risk of heart attack.
 Making sure that your teeth aren’t cracked and they are cleaned frequently can prevent the bacteria from building and eventually being released into your bloodstream.
 Working closely with your medical doctor and your dentist is the best way to stay on top of both your oral hygiene as well as your cardiovascular health.
-For example, if your bloodwork shows an elevation of c-reactive protein, it could indicate a marker for inflammation inside your blood vessels, explains the Cleveland Clinic.
+For example, if your bloodwork shows an elevation of c-reactive protein, it could indicate a marker for inflammation inside your blood vessels.
 Eating foods that are low in fat, starch and sugar are small steps that you can take to help keep your oral and overall health in tip-top shape.

 Unbalanced Diet